vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 If you _do_ fall into the first category, that I believe it will be valuable to read this post from cover-to-cover, but feel free to skip around.

-Although posted on my blog, this post has been a collabarative effort by many people.
+Although posted on my blog, this post has been a collaborative effort by many people.
 Special thanks to:

 - **Alex Gijo** _(2023 batch, IIITK)_: For their contribution in [Tips from batchmates and seniors](#tips-from-batchmates-and-seniors).
 - **Glen Enosh** _(2023 batch, IIITK)_: For co-authoring [On Machine Learning and AI](#on-machine-learning-and-ai) and their contributions in [Tips from batchmates and seniors](#tips-from-batchmates-and-seniors).